 We've covered the curriculum and the kinds of courses that might comprise your Autumn schedule.
-Here are some common questions that arise for first-years when planning a schedule that you may want to consider before you have your meeting with your Assigned Academic Adviser.
+Here is additional information for first-years to assist in planning a schedule and registering for autumn courses.

-These are questions your Assigned Academic Adviser will also be happy to discuss with you during your meeting.
-Make sure to schedule that meeting between Tuesday, June 27 and Friday, August 11.
-You will receive an email in June that will provide instructions on how to schedule this appointment.
+These are topics your assigned Academic Adviser will also be happy to discuss with you during your meeting.
+Make sure to schedule that meeting between July 20-August 14.
+You will receive an email on July 13 that will provide instructions on how to schedule this appointment.

 Taking Three vs. Four Courses